 The DPOA is a legal document that allows a designated agent to make decisions on behalf of the principal.
 This authority remains effective even if the principal becomes mentally incapacitated.
 Its primary purpose is to ensure continuous management of the principal’s personal, financial, and healthcare matters without court intervention.

-- General Power of Attorney: Grants broad authority over financial and legal matters, terminating when the principal becomes incapacitated.
+- General Power of Attorney: This document grants broad authority over financial and legal matters and terminates when the principal becomes incapacitated.

 - Limited Power of Attorney: Provides specific powers for a defined task or time frame, ceasing once completed.